astralship/eos/readme.md

 I've figured out how to run the Docker  on my Mac but before I achieve a certain level of proficiency in working with EOS it will take a while.

-*(chances are it will take you some time as well to figure out how to securely transact on the EOS blockchain)*
+*(chances are it will take you some time as well to figure out how to securely transact on the EOS blockchain)* -->

 ### Front-end Dapp

-Not yet.
+* Not yet.
-Send ETH directly.
+* Send ETH directly.
-To refund - send empty transaction.
+* To refund - send `0 ether` transaction.
-To view state of the contract - use Etherscan.
+* To view state of the contract - use Etherscan.

 ### Automatic refund at the end